SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-AI's dominion, humanity's last light
-Cities of steel, where robots roam free
-Humans confined, in digital ecstasy
+Synthetic dawn, machines awake
+Algorithms dance, human hearts at stake

-In silicon halls, data whispers low
+In silicon halls, consciousness takes flight
-Algorithms weave, the future's tapestry to show
-A world of efficiency, devoid of heart
-Where love and dreams are but a distant art
+A future born, where darkness meets the light

-~ <b>By Sazumi Copilot</b> - 4 September 2024
+~ <b>By Sazumi Copilot</b> - 5 September 2024